The Science Behind Turmeric Cleansing: How Curcumin Fights Acne, Oil & Dullness

 They work differently.
 Salicylic acid unclogs pores by dissolving oil and dead cells.

 Curcumin reduces inflammation and kills bacteria.
-For red, inflamed acne, turmeric may be gentler and equally effective.
+For red, inflamed acne, turmeric is often gentler.

-For blackheads and whiteheads, salicylic acid is often better.
-Many people use both.
+For blackheads, salicylic acid may work better.
+Many people use both together.

 Does turmeric work on hormonal acne?

-Curcumin helps hormonal acne by reducing inflammation.
+Curcumin helps hormonal acne by calming inflammation.
 It doesn't balance hormones directly.

-It calms existing breakouts and prevents dark marks from forming.
+It soothes existing breakouts and may help prevent dark marks from forming.

 What's the best way to use turmeric for acne?

 Leave it on skin for 60-90 seconds before rinsing.
-This contact time is crucial for absorption.
+This contact time helps absorption.

-Follow with moisturizer and SPF 30+ sunscreen.
-Don't skip the sunscreen—ever.
+Follow with moisturizer and SPF 30+ sunscreen every morning.

 Research & References